marcusmota/developer-skills/README.md

 ## Running the tests

-The tests files are inside of folders called *__tests__*, to run it you will need to install the dependecies using `npm install` then type `npm run test`, you should see the `jest` output in the terminal
+The tests files are inside of folders called *__tests__*, to run it you will need to install the dependecies using `npm install` if you have not yet then type `npm run test`, you should see the `jest` output in the terminal

 ## Authors